jeffreylanters/unity-tweens/README.md

 - [Tween Types](#tween-types) - A list of all available Tween types
 - [Tween Options](#tween-options) - A list of all available Tween options
 - [Tween Instances](#tween-instances) - Methods available on Tween instances
+- [Other Methods](#other-methods) - Other methods available on the Tween module

+Still using version 2 of Tweens?
+View the [documentation here](https://github.com/jeffreylanters/unity-tweens/tree/v2.1.0)!

 ## Getting Started